owlboy/greatpug-public/README.md

 ### 4/10/20 - The Great Pug
 * Overhauled lighting
 * Upgraded the shader used for many materials (Thanks [Xiexe](https://github.com/Xiexe) - XSEnvironment)
+* Put up some Saint Patrick's Day at The Pug 2020 photos
 * Adjusted and improved many materials
 * Improved normals on many meshes
 * Adjusted LOD levels on various objects